 Combat (Chon-Tu Kwan) Hapkido is a modern, dynamic system that offers all the benefits of classical Martial Arts, but without rituals, rigidity, obsolete techniques and unsafe exercises.
 The art focuses on joint locking and joint manipulation, low-line kicks, targeted striking, ground survival, and weapon disarming techniques.

 We teach our students how to control an opponent with pain compliance - there's not always a need to seriously injure anyone.
+Of course pain tolerance can vary, especially if drugs are involved, so there are solutions for that, too.
 There are many levels of attacks from which to defend oneself.
 They range from merely annoying to the ultimate - lethal.
 Each requires a response appropriate to that level of aggression.
 For example, a friend who's had a little too much to drink at a party and wants to fight will be treated differently from a mugger or rapist.
 We teach our students the importance of knowing your attacker, and your rights, so that you may stay safe in any situation.

 Green Hill Martial Arts is proud to be a charter member of the International Combat Hapkido Federation.
 Grandmaster Pellegrini founded the ICHF in 1992.
 His mission and that of the ICHF is to promote self-defense.
 Grandmaster has been featured in several martial arts publications throughout the years.
 He was Blackbelt Magazine's 2004 Instructor of the Year.
 He created this style, or kwan, of Hapkido to address the threats experienced in today's world.
 It has been called "The Science of Self Defense".